mr-shabani/babel-plugin-as-macro/src/README.md

 	var __ = y18n.__;
 	console.log("this will be printed at build time");
-	let x = 1; /* this is not macro because this is a locale variable that is only accessible in this block */ while(x<10){
+	let x = 1; /* this is not macro because this is a local variable that is only accessible in this block */ while(x<10){
 		console.log(x);
 		x++;